 More Information About Pycnanthemum

 The mint family genus Pycnanthemum is fairly small, containing around 20 species, all of which are native to North America.
 All of the mountain mints have a strong mint scent and are commonly used to make tea (all except Pycnanthemum muticum, which although minty is also toxic).

-In the wild, Pycnanthemum thrives in woodlands with partial shade in a wide variety of soil types.
-It likes to have consistent water early on in the growing season but, as summer progresses, Pycnanthemum will become more drought-tolerant.
+In the wild, mountain mint thrives in woodlands with partial shade in a wide variety of soil types.
+It likes to have consistent water early on in the growing season but, as summer progresses, it will become more drought-tolerant.
 In the garden, pycnanthemum is much more attractive in part to full sun.
-While most pycnanthemum are quite stoloniferous, we have selected only those that play well with others by not spreading uncontrollably.
+While most species are quite stoloniferous, we have selected only those that play well with others by not spreading uncontrollably.

 Pycnanthemum sap is a natural insect repellent (especially the aforementioned Pycnanthemum muticum) and can be rubbed on the skin or stuffed into a pocket.
 While butterflies ignore the repellent leaves, they love to visit the flowers as do an incredible array of amazing insects.
-Deer do not like to eat Pycnanthemum...apparently, mint is not their thing.
-Try planting Pycnanthemum near its cousins, monarda, clinopodium, and conradina to make your own herbal tea garden.
-When you're ready to buy pycnanthemum (mountain mint) for your garden, check out our online listing of pycnanthemum for sale.
+Deer do not like to eat mountain mint.
+Apparently, mint is not their thing.
+Try planting near its cousins, monarda, clinopodium, and conradina to make your own herbal tea garden.